brunomaga/brunomaga.github.io/faq.md

 - What are GANs and what are the challenges in training them?
 What's the loss function?
   - Model collapse, Discriminator lean too fast, therefore the gradients are too small in the discriminator
 - Describe the loss function of a GAN.
-- What are latent variables?
 - Whats the goal of Variational Inference?
 - What are VAEs and what are the challenges in training them?
 What's the loss function?
   - reparametrization trick.
-- Describe the loss function of a VAE.
 - What are kernels and how do they work?
 What is a Gram matrix?
 How are they useful?
 Limitations?
 Complexity?
   - we project input into higher dimensionality where we can do (linear) regression/separation.
 - How do SVMs work?
 What's the complexity?